liun-online/WaveGC_/README.md

 For GraphGPS+WaveGC on Photo:

-1. Go into the folder ./wave_gps_node/datasets/, and run generate_eig.py
+1. Go into the folder ./wave_gps_node/datasets/, unzip the Amazon.zip and then run generate_eig.py
 2. Back to ./wave_gps_node/, and run the following command line

 ```